 Looking back on her journey over the past four years, Aisha is not most proud of graduating high school—or even her dramatic and dangerous escape from Sudan.
 Instead, she’s most proud of staying herself through all her trials.

-In Sudan, she was mocked for wearing pants, playing soccer, and talking to boys.
+In Sudan, she was mocked for wearing pants and playing soccer.
 Back in the U.S., she was talked about in whispers as “that girl who was kidnapped.”
 But she didn’t let other people’s narratives define her.
 Through it all, she stayed Aisha.
 Stubborn, strong, creative Aisha who wouldn’t give up her dreams in the face of anybody’s preconceptions.

 It’s that tenacity that serves as an inspiration to everyone who meets her, that astonishing strength that brings tears to the eyes of people who were strangers a few minutes before.
 Those who know her well find Aisha a guiding light.